SaptakGit/interview_prep/NODE/100 Questions.md

 29. What are streams in Node.js?

-		Streams are objects that enable you to read data or write data continuously.
+		Streams allow you to process data in chunks, rather than loading the entire dataset into memory at once.
+		This is useful for handling large files, network requests, and other I/O operations.

 		There are four types of streams: